FontysVenlo/esd-workshop-ci-cd_esde_jannes_elias/Research/ContinousDeliveryAndAgile.md

 # Continuous Delivery and Its Connection to Agile Principles
+*The below content is fully based on* (t2informatik), exceptions are marked separately.
 ## Introduction

-Continuous Delivery (CD) is a approach in software development that focuses on **delivering updates faster, safer, and more regularly**.
+Continuous Delivery (CD) is an approach in software development that focuses on **delivering updates faster, safer, and more regularly**.
 It is not just a technical process, but also a mindset that fits perfectly with **Agile principles**, especially the idea of delivering value to the customer early and continuously.

 ---